hmrc/fset-video-interview-gateway/README.md

      api {
        baseUrl = "BASEURLHERE"
        key = "KEYHERE"
-       accountId = "ACCOUNTIDHERE"
+       accountId = ACCOUNTIDHERE
      }
    }
  }
 }
 ```

 If you're on the FSET team you can get these values from a colleague.
+Everything marked REPLACEME or 000000000 in _reference.conf_ should feature here.

 ### Contributing